NQCD/NQCDynamics.jl/docs/src/nonadiabaticmodels/frictionmodels.md

 ## Analytic models

-Since ab-initio friction calculations are often expensive it is useful to investigate have some models which we can use to test friction methods.
+Since *ab initio* friction calculations are often expensive it is useful to investigate have some models which we can use to test friction methods.
 The [`DiabaticFrictionModel`](@ref NonadiabaticModels.DiabaticModels.DiabaticFrictionModel)
 is provided such that the electronic friction can be directly evaluated for diabatic models.